Calcium stones; Nephrolithiasis; Urolithiasis

 Blood tests may help determine blood levels of urea nitrogen, creatinine, calcium, phosphate, and uric acid in people with known or suspected calcium oxalate stones.
 Doctors will usually schedule these tests about 6 weeks after the attack, in order to measure these substances when the stone has been passed and the patient has been stabilized.
 This is particularly true in people with recurrent stones.

-Parathyroid Tests.
 Tests to detect parathyroid hormone levels are given if the doctor suspects hyperparathyroidism based on other signs and symptoms.

-Tests for Infection.
 A test result that shows a high white blood cell count might indicate infection.
 Such results, however, could be misleading, since the number of white blood cells could also increase in response to the extreme physical stress of a kidney stone attack.

 Tests for Metabolic Problems

 About one-half of children with stones have an identifiable metabolic disorder, which increases five times their risk for stone recurrence.
 Experts argue whether tests for metabolic disorders are routinely needed once the stone composition has been determined.
 Studies suggest the following:

 - People with recurrent calcium stones have a wide range of irregular blood or urine test results, indicating a variety of possible metabolic disorders.
 For example, calcium stones in middle-aged women may be due to parathyroid abnormalities.

 - Calcium phosphate stones most likely result from renal tubular acidosis.

 - People with non-calcium stones generally have identifiable metabolic disorders.